RESTyard/RESTyard/Docs/HypermediaSchema/SourceGenerator.md

 | `[DisplayName("...")]` (`System.ComponentModel`) | `title` |
 | `[Description("...")]` (`System.ComponentModel`) | `description` |
 | `[Obsolete]` | `deprecated: true` |

+The JsonSchema.Net attribute wins when both families are present (see [Metadata attribute families](#metadata-attribute-families)).

 **Nullability → `required`:** non-nullable properties are listed in the schema's `required` keyword (`string Name` is required, `string?
 Nickname` is optional).
 Nullable reference annotations from the